 Where to live in Finland

 Another city people choose to move to is Turku.
-It’s the oldest city and it used to be the capital of Finland.
+It’s the oldest city, and it used to be the capital of Finland.
 Turku is also very safe and family-friendly.
-The air quality is good and the city isn’t crowded.
+The air quality is good, and the city isn’t crowded.
 It’s also easy to start and grow a business.

-How to become a Finnish citizen
+How to become a Finnish resident

 Applying for Finnish citizenship can be done either by an application or a declaration.
-The latter is the fastest and the cheapest option but not everyone can take advantage of it.
+The latter is the fastest and the cheapest option, but not everyone can take advantage of it.
 There are several differences in the requirements you must meet.

 Citizenship application takes between 10 and 16 months to process and get results.
 There are two options – an electronic and a paper application.
 The former costs €420 and the latter €520.